-Sr. No. On completing the course, students will be able to CO1 Learn about the various chemical reagents available for addition to carbon-carbon-heteroatom multiple bonds.
-CO2 Explain the mechanism of different types of elimination and rearrangement reactions.
-CO3 Get insight into the utilization of Pd, Ni, Titanium and silicon in coupling of two molecular entities and their vast applications in organic synthesis.
-CO4 Study important oxidizing agents and oxidation reactions used in organic synthesis.

-CO5 Acquire knowledge of reducing agents and their applications in organic synthesis. ----- ---
+S. No. On completing the course, CO1 Students will learn about the various chemical reagents available for addition to carbon-carbon/carbon-heteroatom multiple bonds.
+CO2 Students will be able to explain the mechanism of different types of elimination, and rearrangement reactions.
+CO3 Students will get insight into the utilization of Pd, Ni, Titanium and silicon in coupling of two molecular entities and their vast applications in organic synthesis.
+CO4 Students will study important oxidizing agents and oxidation reactions used in organic synthesis.
+CO5 Students will acquire knowledge of reducing agents and their applications in organic synthesis.